Skip to main content

 caution

-If you use row_order, make sure that the data source returns ordered records (ascending / descending) on the cursor field, e.g. if an API returns results both higher and lower than the given end_value in no particular order, data reading stops and you'll miss the data items that were out of order.
+If you use row_order, make sure that the data source returns ordered records (ascending / descending) on the cursor field, e.g., if an API returns results both higher and lower than the given end_value in no particular order, data reading stops and you'll miss the data items that were out of order.

-Row order is the most useful when:
+Row order is most useful when:

-1. The data source does not offer start/end filtering of results (e.g. there is no start_time/end_time query parameter or similar)
+1. The data source does not offer start/end filtering of results (e.g., there is no start_time/end_time query parameter or similar).

-2. The source returns results ordered by the cursor field
+2. The source returns results ordered by the cursor field.

 @dlt.resource(primary_key="id")